rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 ### custom `kernel::runner`'s

-Lastly, it's also possible to supply a non-default or custom `kernel::runner`. `kernel.h` comes with the `log_runner<K>` runner which when supplied to `run_with` will log various things during the kernel invocation.
+Lastly, it's also possible to supply a non-default or custom `kernel::runner`. `kernelpp` comes with the `log_runner<K>` runner, which when supplied to `run_with` will log various things during the kernel invocation.
 For example:

 ```c++
 log_runner<kernels::add> log(&std::cout);